 In our daily lives, it’s important for us to carve out time and prioritize God’s word.
 One of my favourite Bible study methods that I was introduced to in University is the S.O.A.P Bible study method.

 Using your notebook or journal- write down the Scripture you want to study.
-Writing down the verse helps to properly analyse it and remember it.
+Writing down the verse helps to properly analyze it and remember it.

 This also helps you focus more on the passage you’re studying.
 Read the scripture, even multiple times.
-This helps for it to sink in your mind so you can complete the next steps.
+This helps for it to sink into your mind so you can complete the next steps.